 the EU settlement scheme

 a biometric residence permit

 Payment of the visa application is covered under an arrangement between TTM and the HSC.
 The Health Surcharge which must be paid as part of your visa application will initially be paid for you, however, this cost will be repayable to the HSC over an agreed period following commencement of your employment.

-You can find more details about visas and immigration HERE.
+Find out more details about visas and immigration.